What are genes?

-We have between 20,000 and 25,000 genes in every cell of our bodies.
-Genes are made up of DNA.
-The information in our DNA is stored as a code made up of 4 bases: A, G, C and T.
+We have around 20,000 genes in every cell of our body.
+Genes are made up of DNA, which contains a four-letter chemical code: A, G, C and T.

 What is genetic testing?

 Genetic testing investigates variants in our genes, chromosomes, or proteins.
 A genetic test might investigate a single gene, search for large changes or rearrangements in our chromosomes or analyse the proteins formed from genes.
 Genetic testing also encompasses newer forms of investigations called genomic testing.